NGIOproject/nextgenio-docs/user_guide/pycompss.rst

 On the NextgenIO system PyCOMPSs can be implemented by users by importing the library.
-The object store :ref:`ref-sec-dataclay` has been optmised for use in combination with PyCOMPSs.
+The object store :ref:`ref-sec-dataclay` has been optimised for use in combination with PyCOMPSs.

 ::